-The Hearing Officer appointed by the Dean of Students is also the Chair of the Committee and counts towards determining a quorum.
-The Hearing Officer only votes if a 3⁄4 quorum is not met).
+The Hearing Officer appointed by the Dean of Students counts towards determining a quorum.
+The Hearing Officer only votes if a 3⁄4 quorum is not met.

-The duty of the Chair is to organize the Committee, preside over its hearings, and act as an impartial facilitator for the work of the Committee.
+The duty of the Hearing Officer is to organize the Committee, preside over its hearings, and act as an impartial facilitator for the work of the Committee.
 The Student Conduct Committee's hearings are not formal legal proceedings; that is, neither the rules of evidence nor the procedures of a court of law apply to these proceedings.
-The purpose of these proceedings is for a community of members to pass judgment on the behavior of one or more of its members in terms of its Catholic values, policies, and the mission as stated in official publications such as The Student Handbook and any Manor College Catalogs.
+The purpose of these proceedings is for a community of members to pass judgment on the behavior of one or more of its members in terms of its Catholic values, policies, and the mission as stated in official publications such as the Student Handbook and any Manor College Catalogs.

 A student is presumed innocent until proven otherwise by a preponderance of evidence.
-The Student Conduct Committee is bound to follow the sanctioning guidelines stated in The Student Handbook.
+The Student Conduct Committee is bound to follow the sanctioning guidelines stated in the Student Handbook.